Ross-Byrne/Data_API_Project/README.md

 ## Accessing The Dataset
 #### Receiving A List of All Parks
-You can recive a list of all the parks in Galway, using the HTTP POST method, at the following URL:
+You can receive a list of all the parks in Galway, using the HTTP POST method, at the following URL:

 *http://galwayparksapi.com/parks/all*